Zephyrus96/booking-site/README.md

-# How to run the app:
+# Follow these steps to run the app:

 ## Step 1:
 This app uses the Ticketmaster Discovery API, so head on over to https://developer.ticketmaster.com.